JatoMixo/advent-of-code-2023/README.md

 # Advent of Code 2023
 These are my solutions to the Advent of Code 2023.
 They're all made in Rust.
+There are solutions for Days from 1 to 6, 8 and the first part of the 12 day.

 # To work with it
 ```bash